Jared Cook: 2017 season

-On March 16, 2017, the Oakland Raiders signed Cook to a two-year, $10.60 million contract with $5 million guaranteed.
+On March 16, 2017, the Oakland Raiders signed Cook to a two-year, $10.6 million contract with $5 million guaranteed.

 Cook entered training camp slated as the starting tight end, but saw competition from both Clive Walford and Lee Smith.
 Head coach Jack Del Rio officially named Cook the starting tight end at the start the regular season.

-Cook made his Raiders debut in their season-opener against the Tennessee Titans and made five receptions for 56 yards in a 26–16 victory.
-In Week 3, Cook caught four passes for 43 receiving yards and a touchdown during a 27–10 loss at the Washington Redskins.
+Cook made his Raiders debut in the season-opener against the Tennessee Titans and had five receptions for 56 yards in a 26–16 victory.
+In Week 3, Cook caught four passes for 43 yards and a touchdown during a 27–10 loss at the Washington Redskins.
 He caught a 21-yard touchdown pass from quarterback Derek Carr to mark his first touchdown as a Raider.
 On October 19, Cook caught six passes for 107 yards as the Raiders defeated the Kansas City Chiefs 31–30 on Thursday Night Football.
-In Week 9, he had a season-high 126 receiving yards on eight receptions during a 27–24 victory against the Miami Dolphins on Sunday Night Football.
+In Week 9, he had eight receptions for a season-high 126 yards during a 27–24 victory against the Miami Dolphins on Sunday Night Football.

-Cook started in all 16 games for the first time in his career and made a then career-high 54 receptions for 688 receiving yards and two touchdowns.
+Cook started in all 16 games for the first time in his career and made a then career-high 54 receptions for 688 yards and two touchdowns.

 2018 season

 During Monday Night Football against the Los Angeles Rams in Week 1, Cook finished with 180 receiving yards as the Raiders lost by a score of 33–13.
 His 180 receiving yards are a Raiders' franchise record for a tight end.
-In Week 4, a 45–42 overtime victory over the Cleveland Browns, Cook had eight receptions for 110 receiving yards and two touchdowns.
-In Week 14 against the Pittsburgh Steelers, he caught seven passes for 116 yards in a 24–21 victory.
+During a Week 4 45–42 overtime victory over the Cleveland Browns, Cook had eight receptions for 110 yards and two touchdowns.
+During Week 14 against the Pittsburgh Steelers, he caught seven passes for 116 yards in the 24–21 victory.

 Cook finished the 2018 season setting career-highs in receptions (68), receiving yards (896), and touchdowns (6).

-Cook was named to his first Pro Bowl after the season concluded as a replacement for Travis Kelce.
+He was named to his first Pro Bowl after the season concluded as a replacement for Travis Kelce.